 - If the usual Christmas music is really grating on your nerves, try different music, like classical or choral renditions of carols.

 - Scale back on your decorating.
 Don’t wrap the house and bushes in lights.
 Put the wreath on the door, and you’ve taken care of the decorating for the outside of the house.
 Decorating a Christmas tree is a monumental task, especially if you get a live tree.
 Consider scrapping it for this year, or just having a mini tree.
+Or use evergreen boughs to decorate a room, maybe with some lights or ornaments woven in.
+Simple can be beautiful.

 - Don’t beat yourself up over feeling empty instead of full of the joy of the season.
 You’re feeling empty because that’s a part of the illness.
 It’s not your fault, and you’re not a bad person or a loser because of it.
 Even people who are not depressed are often having trouble getting in touch with the real meaning of the season.